mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### Reviewing and updating migrated files

-The project dashboard contains fewer files than before.
-This list will grow over time as the mozilla.org team continues migrating from .lang to Fluent.
-Keep track of what is reviewed and what is pending for a review.
-Here are a few things to check:
+If you have finished reviewing migrated files for your locale, you can skip this section and move to the next one.
+If you still have files pending reviews, here are a few things to check:
 * On the project dashboard, if there is orange color in the status progress bar, click on the orange number of warnings.
 If the localized string is missing a term reference, chances are, the product or brand name is translated, transliterated or declensed.
 Insert the variable to replace the translated/transliterated/declensed term.
 * Do not translate words in placeables, like term references.
 * If there is enough bandwidth within a team, work in pairs, one updates the string as a suggestion, another reviews and approves it.